xiaochuany/blog/docs/posts/drafts/Ftest.md

 defines the F distribution.

-We can write $F = F(d,e)$ to indicate that F is actually a parametric family of distributions.
+We write $F = F(d,e)$ to show that F depends on two parameters $d$ and $e$.
+Its exact form can be expressed with Gamma functions, but the detail is not our concern here.

-Its density function can be spelled out with Gamma functions and such, but that's not what we care about in this post.
-Our goal is to explore test statistics equal or approaching F distribution as the sample size grows.
+Our goal is to understand how test statistics follow or approach F distribution as the sample size grows.
 [TODO: cover large sample case in more detail]

 ## Equality of variance